 Along with workshops, Thistle has a give-back program open for individuals, organizations, teachers and others as a way to provide materials nearly free of cost for those in need.
 Applicants fill out a form online where they specify what they are looking for, and if the shop is able to grant them with what they need, applicants are notified and invited to the store to pick up their materials.

-As a multi-faceted business, the owners recognize the many impacts they have made on the community and usefulness the shop offers to those who come in.
+As a multi-faceted business, the owners recognize the many impacts they have made on the community and the usefulness the shop offers to those who come in.
 Many were devastated when SCRAP Denton closed and left local creatives with a lack of resources, which emphasized how important creative reuse is to the community, Meyercord-Westerman said.
 The opening of Thistle helped reconnect those who valued creative sustainability and enjoy “reimagining the lifecycle of materials.”

 “We get to know people by name and sometimes they even bring their projects back in to show us after they’re done with them,” Meyercord-Westerman said.